GhiottoDiDolce/IDEA-322-responses-GhiottoDiDolce/Week-07-response.md

-**READING RESPONSE: "BEYOND SPECULATIVE DESIGN: PAST-
+<h3> WEEK 07 READING RESPONSE: "BEYOND SPECULATIVE DESIGN: PAST - PRESENT - FUTURES"</h3>

 While Reading _**“Beyond Speculative Design: Past - Present - Futures,”**_ I found Sara Bozanic to be intriguing to read about.
 She was considered a _“hybrid”_ within the reading for her ability to design, educate, think critically, and strategize for